Onenightcarnival/CS520/README.md

 ```
 python Test.py
 ```
+The Test program will take extra percent travel data and number of destinations for testing as input.
 It would generate graphs comparing total length and elevation of routes by different strategys.

+Modified_Dijsktra_SP_LE.png   compares Strategy 1 for distance with Shortest Path and Least Elevation DFS_1_max_elevation_SP_LE.png compares Strategy 2 for distance with Shortest Path and Least Elevation DFS_1_min_elevation_SP_LE.png compares Strategy 2 for distance with Shortest Path and Least Elevation DFS_2_max_elevation_SP_LE.png compares Strategy 3 for distance with Shortest Path and Least Elevation DFS_2_min_elevation_SP_LE.png compares Strategy 3 for distance with Shortest Path and Least Elevation

+Elev_Modified_Dijsktra_SP_LE.png   compares Strategy 1 for elevation with Shortest Path and Least Elevation Elev_DFS_1_max_elevation_SP_LE.png compares Strategy 2 for elevation with Shortest Path and Least Elevation Elev_DFS_1_min_elevation_SP_LE.png compares Strategy 2 for elevation with Shortest Path and Least Elevation Elev_DFS_2_max_elevation_SP_LE.png compares Strategy 3 for elevation with Shortest Path and Least Elevation Elev_DFS_2_min_elevation_SP_LE.png compares Strategy 3 for elevation with Shortest Path and Least Elevation

 ## Built With